 ← Back to all work

-A mental health companion app for people living with depression, burnout, and emotional overload.
-Designed and shipped from zero to App Store in 4 days — product vision, UX, visual design, tone of voice, and a fully functional iOS app built with AI.
+A mindful self-care app combining behavioral activation, reflection, and mindfulness in a warm interface without pressure or judgment.
+100+ micro-actions matched to your energy level, morning and evening rituals, breathing exercises with ambient sounds, expressive writing, and a mood journal with pattern insights.
+Designed and shipped from zero to App Store in 7 days — product vision, UX, visual identity, and a fully functional iOS app built with AI.

 Project